 Ghiradelli is more famed for its chocolates so you might as well get a bag (or five) of those to take home with you.
 It’d be rude not to.

 Once inside you’ll soon spot all of the clichés; the ones with the cool beards, the ones with the top knots, the yummy mummies…it’s a super fun place to people watch.

 The food is just as cool and features a little bit of everything.

 The menu is huge and is full of comfort eats, like burgers, nachos and pastas.
 The fizzy drinks are as big as your head, but the real winner is the gigantic menu of cheesecakes.

 Have you ever been to San Fran?
 If so, do you have any recommendations to add to this list?
 X

-More San Fran Posts:
+More San Francisco Blog Posts:

 Where to Drink: